Suns win 111-105 to hand Mavericks fifth straight defeat

 TIP-INS

-Suns: Ayton had his sixth double-double in his last seven games.
-He was sidelined for part of the first half with a left shoulder injury. … Coach Monty Williams said he expects Booker to return soon but wouldn’t specify a date.
+Suns: Ayton was sidelined for part of the first half with a left shoulder injury. … Williams said he expects Booker to return soon but wouldn’t specify a date.

 Mavericks: Tim Hardaway Jr. scored 19 points.
 He made three 3-pointers, giving him 1,001 for his career. … Dallas shot a season-high 53% from the floor.